chim1aap/chim1aap/README.md

 - 👀 I’m interested in Azure/Powershell
 - 🌱 I’m currently learning Azure/Powershell
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Pm
+- 📫 How to reach me Gitlab

 <!---
 chim1aap/chim1aap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.